dianacdev/Transformate/README.md

 # Transformate
-An Ai generative image site, using midjourney/dalle api.
+An Ai generative image site, using openai api.